-With three simple materials and a few minutes, you can make this easy and inexpensive DIY Frosted Glass Valentine Candle Holder!
-Today I am sharing a simple tutorial for creating a frosted glass candle holder.
+With three simple materials and a few minutes, you can make this simple and inexpensive DIY frosted glass Valentine candle holder.

 - A glass jar (I recycled an empty Oui yogurt jar for this project.)